Eldoir/DrawGizmo/README.md

 A simple plugin to display a gizmo on any GameObject, using a cube, a sphere or a custom sprite.

+Especially useful for spotting empty GameObjects in the Scene view.

 ## Getting Started

 For a quick import into an existing project, just get the [UnityPackage](DrawGizmoPackage.unitypackage).